Top 10 Micro-Cities in North America - Wilmington, Delaware

 First State National Park, Founded 2013

-This national park extends the entire length of the State of Delaware, covering parts of all three counties, including federal, state, and municipal lands.
+A Park of 1,000 Acres: This park extends the entire length of the State of Delaware, including federal, state, and municipal lands.

 - Fort Christina - Wilmington, Delaware